venilnoronha/venilnoronha.github.io/_posts/2018-10-07-set-sail-a-production-ready-istio-adapter.md

 docker push dockerhub-username/mygrpcadapter:latest
 ```

-## Writing The Kubernetes Configuration For The Adapter
+## Writing Kubernetes Config For The Adapter

 Let's now fill out the configuration for deploying the adapter via Kubernetes.
 Copy the following configuration to the `mygrpcadapter-k8s.yaml` file which we created earlier.